AshRepartoFerramenta/AshRepartoFerramenta/README.md

 Hi Everyone,

-I'm Damiano Aka Ash , a new guy in this huge DevWorld .
+I'm Damiano Aka "Ash" , a new guy in this huge DevWorld .
 After a long time spent on Financial and Marketing fields I've decided to move on a different

 place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .
 Love my life,my dog and my wife.